MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-operations-checklist.md

 ## Azure Stack operations checklist

-This topic covers common tasks that Azure tack operators need to perform and how odten to perform them.
+This topic covers common tasks that Azure tack operators need to perform and how often to perform them.

 ## Routine daily and weekly operations